MoniqueTheogene123/command_line_tool/functional_spec.md

-# taskList Functional Specification
+# Introduction
-Functional Requirement : creates todo list, user can input as many tasks as they like and they are saved
+Creates a todo list.
+Within 1 session, user can input as many tasks as they like by answers questions within the terminal.
+When they are finished inputting tasks, a nice table will formulate with the contents they entered.
+The date will autopopulate

-## User Stories
+# User Stories

-### Basic Operations
-- as a developer, i want to be able to create todo list to track tasks
+ As a user, I want to be able to create todo list to track tasks

-### Continuous Operations
-- As a user, I want to perform multiple calculations without restarting the application, so that I can use the calculator efficiently.

 ### Functional Requirements
-- The calculator must prompt the user for an operation (addition and subtraction).
+- The app prompts user for first name
-- The calculator must prompt the user for two numbers to perform the operation on.
+- The app prompts user for last name
-- The calculator must display the result of the operation.
-- The calculator must handle invalid input gracefully (e.g., non-numeric input).
-- The calculator must allow the user to perform another calculation after one completes.
+- The app prompts user to "add a task"
+---
+- The app prompts user "if they are finished with entering tasks"
+- If yes (finished) then, a table is visible in terminal that shows entry
+- If no (not finsihed) then, the app loops and prompts user for first_name.